 What Causes Diarrhea During Pregnancy?

 By now, you’re likely aware that pregnancy can cause a slew of changes in your body.
 Unfortunately, it can impact your bathroom habits too.
-While most pregnant people are more likely to experience constipation, pregnancy diarrhea can also happen, says G. Thomas Ruiz, MD, an ob-gyn at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
-But what causes diarrhea during pregnancy and how can you treat it safely?
+But is diarrhea normal in early pregnancy or later on?
+While most pregnant women are more likely to experience constipation, pregnancy diarrhea can also happen, says G. Thomas Ruiz, MD, an ob-gyn at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
+But what causes you to have diarrhea while pregnant—and how can you safely treat it?
 Here, doctors break down everything to know, along with when to alert your bowel habits to your provider.

 Home remedies for pregnancy diarrhea

-As long as you don’t have any worrisome symptoms, like severe pain or a fever (in which case, call your doctor), the biggest thing to keep in mind when treating diarrhea in pregnancy is replenishing your fluids.
+As long as you don’t have any worrisome symptoms, like severe pain or a fever (in which case, call your doctor), the biggest thing to keep in mind when treating diarrhea in pregnancy is to avoid dehydration and replenish your fluids.
 “It’s important to stay hydrated because a lot of fluid is lost through multiple bouts of diarrhea,” Wider says.
-If you’re experiencing mild nausea or vomiting, it’s also helpful to sip a drink with electrolytes, like Pedialyte or Gatorade, Ruiz suggests: “Typically, if you’re having nausea and vomiting as well, you want to try to have a tablespoon of liquid every five minutes until you can start to hold stuff down.”
+If you’re experiencing mild nausea or vomiting, it’s also helpful to sip a drink with electrolytes, like Pedialyte or Gatorade.
+“Typically, if you’re having nausea and vomiting as well, you want to try to have a tablespoon of liquid every five minutes until you can start to hold stuff down,” Ruiz says.

 What medications are safe for treating diarrhea in pregnancy?